 Using an ordinary hard disk for swap space is okay, but using an SSD is way better because its latency would be much lesser.
 In fact, the SSD doesn’t have to just serve as swap space.
 It can double as the storage location for the compiler cache, dramatically improving build times.
 How big can the compiler cache be?
 I have seen it grow to about 20 GB.
 If I am building the ROM for multiple devices, it can easily reach 50 GB too.

 Lastly, you’ll need a good processor.
 Fortunately, good processors are not that rare.
 Most laptops have a quad core processor, and that’s good enough.

 So, to sum it all up, for a smooth, quick, and error-free build, the system requirements are:

 Are there any laptops that meet those requirements.
 Of course!
 Here are just a few you can find on Amazon:

 Most of them are quite pricey.
 Yes, apparently $500 or more is what you need if you want to become a full time custom ROM developer.
-Anything less, and you’ll likely end up spending your days waiting for builds to complete, encountering weird errors–such as “Jack server connection timed out”, “communication error with Jack server” and “native memory allocation failed to allocate (X) bytes”–, and running
+Anything less, and you’ll likely end up spending your days waiting for builds to complete, encountering weird errors–such as “Jack server connection timed out”, “communication error with Jack server” and “native memory allocation failed to allocate (X) bytes”– and sometimes running

 make clobber to clean stuff up and restart the build from scratch.